 LMU is a Tobacco-Free Campus, with smoking and all other tobacco usage prohibited.
-This policy applies to all University buildings/grounds (including residence halls), including parking lots and cars parked on LMU properties; LMU-affiliated off-campus locations and clinics; and any buildings owned, leased or rented by LMU in all other areas.
+This policy applies to all University buildings/grounds, including residence halls, parking lots, and cars parked on LMU properties; all LMU-affiliated off-campus locations and clinics; and any buildings owned, leased, or rented by LMU.
 This policy applies to all faculty, staff, students, contractors, and visitors of LMU and is in effect 24 hours a day, year-round.